In this simple python program, we need to convert gray code to binary. It is a number-based python program.

 STEP 6: Now, do a xor operation with the number and the right-shifted number until all the while loop iterations.

-STEP 7: Return the number in binary representation using bin in python.
+STEP 7: Return the number in binary representation using bin.

 def graytob(n):